callmeyaz/mutation-tracker/README.md

 # mutation-tracker 1.0.36

-Mutation-Tracker is used for keeping track of **dirty** state of properties within JSON objects.
+Mutation-Tracker is built for keeping track of **dirty** state of properties within JSON objects.

 Let us suppose, we have a JSON object that has mutated multiple times, and we need to track properties that are changed.